 Interest expense: As FBCL makes regular payments on its bank loans and bonds payable, the interest expense decreases.
-Additional savings on interest expense are also experienced as bank loans are repaid as they mature.
+Additional savings on interest expense are also experienced as bank loans are repaid when their terms are due for renewal.

 STATEMENT OF FINANCIAL POSITION